-- a.
-If aThe project developerPD chooses to conduct a single design consultation for all the countries, then the PD must take special care must be taken of the similarities and differences amongst all the involved countries.
-AThe aspects such as language, culture, political and economic situation, food habits, etc. and many more such areas have a deep impact on the stakeholder's perspective thus the influence that the PoA might have on them may differ.
-The project developerPD must be respectful of this fact when conducting the consultation. - b.
-If aThe project developerPD is conducting a single virtual design consultation, then a translator maybe useful to -also be invited who can interpret different languages spoken by representatives from the different countries involved. - During the consultation, the government representatives/policy makers will be involved.
-It can sometimes lead to disagreements amongst the stakeholders.
-Thus, itIt is a good idea to to lay out a set a clear agenda and -scope for theof consultation in the beginning of the session to alleviate any disagreements amongst different stakeholder groups. - d.
+- b.
+If a project developer is conducting a single virtual design consultation, then a translator maybe useful to interpret languages spoken by representatives from the different countries involved. - c.
+It is good to set a clear agenda and scope for the consultation in the beginning of the session to alleviate any disagreements amongst different stakeholder groups. - d.
 The information made available to the stakeholders can be drafted separately for each country in a language and method best suited to them.